 She worked as a multi award-winning reporter with Eyewitness News from 2004 until 2014, filing reports for Talk Radio 702, 567 Cape Talk, 94.7 Highveld Stereo and Kfm radio stations.
 Mandy specialises in investigative reporting and legal matters, having extensively covered both the corruption trial of former national police commissioner Jackie Selebi and the Brett Kebble murder trial.
 She has also earned a reputation for her work exposing South Africa’s ‘Underworld’ reporting extensively on Czech fugitive Radovan Krejcir, Teazers boss Lolly Jackson and other mysterious murders.

 She has won a number of National and Regional Vodacom ‘Journalist of the Year’ awards, has been ‘The CNN African Radio Journalist of the Year’ and has received several commendations in the Webber Wentzel ‘Legal Journalist of the Year’ awards.
 In addition, she has received the National Press Club award in the Radio Category and the Social Media category and was awarded the ‘Rising Star – Women in the Media’ award in 2011.

-With 130 000 followers on Twitter, Mandy has also broken new ground for live tweeting court cases and stories on the social media platform.
+With almost 300 000 followers on Twitter, Mandy has also broken new ground for live tweeting court cases and stories on the social media platform.
 She is considered to be amongst the country’s premier Twitterati.

 With a BA degree from Rand Afrikaans University (now UJ), Mandy launched her career at RAU Radio before interning at the 702 traffic desk and screening listeners’ calls in the wee small hours.
 She then became a news reporter at Eyewitness News and did not look back.
-She is a freelance journalist and mother to one-year-old Sam.
+She is a freelance journalist and mother to Sam and Ruby.